 I did some self examination and you are right!!
 The ring is totally visible when I spread open the labia.
 I spoke with the piercer tonight and I'm going to have her mentor re-pierce it for me tomorrow.
 Thank you again for all your info!!
 This was one of those piercings you definitely want to get right :-) A little nervous about the re-pierce though.
 It hurt so much the first time :-(

-I wanted to provide you with some images (see below) to show you where a triangle should be placed.
+I wanted to provide you with some images (see below) to show you where a triangle should be placed, and how the jewelry should fit.
 Note how high they are compared to the piercing you got.
 Also, I wanted to demonstrate how the jewelry in the triangle should fit to the body.
+The one you're wearing is too large.
+A smaller circular barbell should be selected and then widened so that the jewelry conforms better to the area and tucks back against your body.
+Please review the triangle page carefully to familiarize yourself with all aspects!